geoff1111/sqlite-bc-ext/README.md

 the compiler, VM, or SQLite adapter directly, plus an interactive JimTcl and `jsqlite` tutorial.

+This extension was written with assistance from LLM's.

 ## Quick start

 The default Makefile expects four sibling directories: